nus-cs2103-AY1920S1/duke/docs/README.md

 #### 1.3 Add Deadline Tasks: `dateline`

 You can add a new Deadline task to the list of tasks.
-Deadline tasks have a deadline associated with it.
+Each deadline task has a deadline associated with it.

 Format: `dateline [DESCRIPTION] /by [DATEANDTIME]`